 Destination Wedding Photographer

-Over the last couple of years I’ve started working as a destination wedding photographer as well as my usual Kent and UK weddings.
+Over the last few years I’ve been working as a destination wedding photographer as well as my usual Kent and UK weddings.
 Why?
 Well I love travelling to different places, I love experiencing different cultures, eating different food, seeing different archietcure and seeing different light.
 Here’s a few reasons why British couples getting married overseas will want to take a British photographer with them to their wedding.
 The first reason is style.
 A Bride and Groom to be want a photographer who’s work they are really keen on.
 I work as a documentary wedding photographer in a very unposed, natural way.
 In some parts of the world you won’t get photographers with this particular style, it’ll be more posed.
 The second reason is communication.
 If your photographer is based in the same country as you then you can meet them before the wedding in person to get a feel for what they are like and you can communicate with them on the day with no language barrier.
 My rates for destination weddings aren’t usually much more than my UK rates but I do ask for my flights and accommodation to be covered.
 If you are getting married abroad and are interested in having me to do your wedding photography then please email me with the date and location.
-Here’s a recent destination wedding that I photographed in Tuscany, Italy.
-I’m going back to Italy in 2019 to photograph a wedding in Rome.
+Here’s a couple of recent destination weddings that I’ve photographed in Tuscany, Italy and Belgrade, Serbia.
+I’m going back to Italy in 2019 to photograph a wedding in Rome and another in Florence.